Dentosal/python-sc2/README.md

 ## Help and support

 You have questions but don't want to create an issue?
 Join the [Starcraft 2 AI Discord](https://discordapp.com/invite/zXHU4wM).
-Questions about this repository can be asked in channel #python-sc2.
+Questions about this repository can be asked in channel #python.

 ## Bug reports, feature requests and ideas